HyperTag/documentation/src/content/cloud-destinations/lucky-orange.md

 ---
+collectionKey: cloud-destinations

-title: Lucky Orange
+navText: Lucky Orange

-sidebar: platform_sidebar
+path: '/cloud-destinations/lucky-orange/'
 ---

 MetaRouter makes it easy to send your data to [Lucky Orange](https://www.luckyorange.com/).
 Once you follow the steps below, your data will be routed through our platform and pushed to Lucky Orange in the appropriate format.